DeepX-inc/machina/README.md

 )
 ```

-You can see full code here.
+You can see the full example code here.

-To obtain this composability, machina's sampling method is restricted to be episode-based. episode-based sampling is suitable for real-world environments.
-Some algorithms which update networks step by step (e.g. DQN, DDPG) are not reproduced in machina.
+To obtain this composability, machina's sampling method is deliberatly restricted to be episode-based because episode-based sampling is suitable for real-world environments.
+Moreover, some algorithms which update networks step by step (e.g. DQN, DDPG) are not reproduced in machina.

 ## Installation

 machina supports Python3.5, 3.6 and PyTorch0.4+.

-machina can be installed using PyPI.
+machina can be directly installed using PyPI.
 ```
 pip install machina
 ```

-Or you can install machina directly from source code.
+Or you can install machina from source code.
 ```
 git clone https://github.com/DeepX-inc/machina
 cd machina